prosjekt

 • Extensive network within natural fibers, including the Fibershed network

-2. Dansk Fibershed (Denmark)
+Dansk Fibershed

 Part of the international Fibershed network, focusing on regional value chains for natural fibers.